bringg/teleport/rfd/0203-database-healthchecks.md

 Health checks should be opt-in to avoid issues for existing customers who upgrade.
 However, our docs configuration references should have health checks enabled to encourage usage.

-Users can change the default health check settings cluster-wide in `cluster_networking_config`.
-The cluster-wide settings will be used unless overridden by health check settings on a specific resource.

 #### Configuration settings

 Health check will expose the following settings: